 What the screen size requirements to enable a screen share?

-Any screen larger than 475 pixels in width - this generally covers computers, laptops, tablets, and most modern mobile devices.
+Any screen larger than 475 pixels in width - this generally covers computers and laptops.

 Can the other participant share their screen to me?